-Sublease rental income - The Organization had agreements with nonprofit organizations to provide subleased space in a facility in Los Angeles through 2022.
-Minimum annual rental payments excluding any future inflation adjustments were \$0 and \$23,253 for the years ended December 31, 2023 and 2022, respectively.
-The agreements were not renewed in 2023.
-Rental revenue from sublease rents during the years ended December 31, 2023 and 2022, was \$37,000 and \$72,000, respectively, and is included in other operating revenues on the consolidated statements of activities.
+Sublease rental income - The Organization had agreements with nonprofit organizations to provide subleased space in a facility in Los Angeles through 2023.
+The agreements were not renewed in 2024.
+Rental revenue from sublease rents during the year ended December 31, 2024 and 2023, was \$37,000, and is included in other operating revenues on the consolidated statements of activities.